 This integrated, publicly confrontational approach is a recurring theme in Lacy’s work, drawing focus onto previously marginalized issues.
 In addition to rape, she has also tackled sexual violence, racism, aging, and class inequalities.
 Several of her projects, including Whisper, the Waves, the Wind, and its sequel, The Crystal Quilt, feature dramatic public performances involving hundreds of older women, focusing on the roles, needs, and inequities of gender and aging.
 More recent work in the United Kingdom has focused on bringing together Muslim and Christian communities in an abandoned mill to create a performance, resulting in a multiscreen video installation.

-In addition to her work as an artist, Lacy has also inspired generations through her writing and her educational positions. including serving as the Dean of Fine Arts at California College of the Arts from 1987 to 1997, and previously as the Arts Commissioner of Oakland, CA. She currently teaches at the University of Southern California, Roski School of Art and Design.
-Listen to the episode below.
+Lacy’s work has been displayed at multiple major institutions.
+In 2019, the San Francisco Museum of Modern Art and the Yerba Buena Center for the Arts held her first major retrospective.
+In addition to her work as an artist, Lacy has also inspired generations through her writing and her educational positions including serving as the Dean of Fine Arts at California College of the Arts from 1987 to 1997, and previously as the Arts Commissioner of Oakland, CA. She currently teaches at the University of Southern California, Roski School of Art and Design.